licarpen/aws-developer/README.md

   * A runtime is responsible for running the function’s setup code, reading the handler name from an environment variable, and reading invocation events from the Lambda runtime API.
 The runtime passes the event data to the function handler, and posts the response from the handler back to Lambda.

   * Your custom runtime runs in the standard Lambda execution environment.
 It can be a shell script, a script in a language that’s included in Amazon Linux, or a binary executable file that’s compiled in Amazon Linux.

+* To create a Lambda function, you need a deployment package and an execution role.
+The deployment package contains your function code.
+The execution role grants the function permission to use AWS services, such as Amazon CloudWatch Logs for log streaming and AWS X-Ray for request tracing.
+You can use the CreateFunction API via the AWS CLI or the AWS SDK of your choice.
+  * A function has an unpublished version, and can have published versions and aliases.
+The unpublished version changes when you update your function’s code and configuration.
+A published version is a snapshot of your function code and configuration that can’t be changed.
+An alias is a named resource that maps to a version, and can be changed to map to a different version.
+  * The InvalidParameterValueException will be returned if one of the parameters in the request is invalid.
+For example, if you provided an IAM role in the CreateFunction API which AWS Lambda is unable to assume.

 * To create a Lambda function, you first create a Lambda function deployment package, a .zip or .jar file consisting of your code and any dependencies.
 When creating the zip, include only the code and its dependencies, not the containing folder.
 You will then need to set the appropriate security permissions for the zip package.